 • health care financing, including an overview of how health insurance works, the Medicare and Medicaid programs, and why there are uninsured persons and to what effect;

 • end-of-life issues and care in advanced stage illness;

 • role of non-profit versus for-profit ownership of health care facilities and to what effect; long-term care and care-giving issues; and

 • impact of social phenomenon such as income inequality, social class and culture on health care.

 Electives are an opportunity for you to explore your health policy interests further.
-You may choose from the electives list or talk to the Faculty Director for consideration of another relevant course.
+You may choose from the electives list on our website or talk to the Faculty Director for consideration of another relevant course.

-In place of one elective course, you may apply to participate in a Health Policy & Innovation Theme Bass Connections project starting in fall 2023 for academic credit.
-If you have met your elective needs, but would like your Bass experience to be counted towards your 150 experiential learning requirement, contact the Faculty Director for approval.
+In place of one elective course, you may apply to participate in a Health Policy & Innovation Theme Bass Connections project for academic credit.
+If you have met your elective needs, and would like your Bass experience to be counted towards your 150 experiential learning requirement, contact the Faculty Director for approval.
 Note: Bass Connections courses can count as learning experience only if they are NOT taken for credit.

 Key Notes on Electives

 - Electives taken before the Introductory Course will not count towards the Certificate.
 You may take electives concurrently with the Introductory Course.